“Let’s get an Airbnb so that we can cook our own meals.”

 Yes, I stayed in an RV when I was in Byron Bay, Australia.
 I was looking for a change of scenery so I found somewhere to stay on the app.
 I wanted something in-between fancy and a dump.

-Here’s how you can make money from renting out your place on Airbnb…
+Here’s how you can make money from listing your place on Airbnb…

-Step #1: Decide what you want to rent out on Airbnb.
+Step #1: Decide what you want to list on Airbnb.

-Do you want to rent out a room or your entire place?
+Do you want to list a room or your entire place?

 This will determine how much money you can make.

 I know that now folks are buying places solely to rent them out on Airbnb.
 I don’t want to tell you what to do with your money.

-You have many options when it comes to renting out space:
+You have many options when it comes to listing your space:

 - That extra bedroom.